Dialectical Behavior Therapy: Teens and Young Adults

 Current research suggests that DBT may also be effective for children and preadolescents (aged 8 – 13) who struggle with intense emotions, disruptive behaviors, and challenging relationships.

 Our team of expert clinical psychologists and board-certified child and adolescent psychiatrists encourages preteens, teenagers and young adults to healthfully cope with painful emotions and take action towards positive self-care.

 All new patients to the Child Mind Institute will be given a comprehensive diagnostic evaluation by one of our team clinicians, in part to determine if DBT is the best therapeutic intervention for them.
 Full diagnostic feedback and treatment recommendations will be given as part of the evaluation.
 Current patients will participate in consultation for the same purpose.

 Participants in the adolescent and young adult DBT programs agree to commit to the following core components for 5 months of treatment, with an option to repeat.
 Participants in the preadolescent DBT program agree to commit to the following core components for 7 months of treatment, with an option to repeat.

-- Young Adult Skills Group – Ages 18-25 (weekly for 90 minutes): Young adults attend group with peers who experience similar concerns.
+Young adults attend groups with peers who experience similar concerns.
 Separate parent consultation is available for young adults who would like support from their parents in the treatment process.

-- Graduate Group for Adolescents (weekly): Teens who have completed the Multifamily Skills Group are eligible to participate in this group aimed at helping them continue to practice their DBT skills while receiving consultation and support from peers.
+Teens who have completed the Multifamily Skills Group are eligible to participate in this weekly group aimed at helping them continue to practice their DBT skills while receiving consultation and support from peers.

-DBT Individual Therapy (1 – 2 sessions each week): Participants work on specific problem behaviors and apply techniques learned in the skills group to their goals.
+Meeting 1 – 2 sessions each week, participants work on specific problem behaviors and apply techniques learned in the skills group to their goals.

-Skills Coaching by Phone: Available to help participants apply skills in the moment they are needed, before high-risk behaviors occur.
+Available to help participants apply skills at the moment they are needed before high-risk behaviors occur.